ryuichiueda/slides_marp/prob_robotics_2025/lesson4-1e.md

 ### "Probability" for Continuous Random Variables

 - Probability in the two methods mentioned above: assigned to a plot or enclosed area.
     - Not the probability for a single point within the plot (i.e., the actual random variable).
        - The probability of a "point" such as $\theta = 20.111...$ is zero.
-- Is there a quantity corresponding to a point, something like $f$, that corresponds to the range of a random variable?
+- Is there a quantity corresponding to a point?
     - Without it, it would be very difficult to define a distribution.

 ![bg right:30% 95%](./figs/continuous_problem.png)